 Dave Maki | Managing Partner

-Mr. Maki has been associated with life science companies for the past 39 years.
-Prior to co-founding Altitude Life Science Ventures, Mr. Maki served as a Partner with Perennial Ventures from 2001 until 2003.
-From 2000 to 2001, Mr. Maki served as Vice President of Tredegar Investments where he was responsible for the sourcing and management of investments in early stage life science companies, and where he served on the Board of Directors for several life science companies.
-From 1987 to 1999, Mr. Maki served as a Partner at the intellectual property firm of Seed and Berry (now Seed IP Law), where he focused on strategic planning for healthcare companies, particularly in relation to R&D programs, competitive analysis, and corporate collaborations and licensing transactions with large pharmaceutical companies, biotechnology companies and universities.
-During his 17-year tenure, Mr. Maki served as the firm’s Managing Partner for 3 years and Financial Partner for 5 years.
-Under his leadership as Senior Partner in the Biotechnology Group, the firm built the client base to represent over 60 healthcare companies.
-During his career, Mr. Maki has served as a Director for a diverse set of life sciences companies and has managed a number of other healthcare investments.
-Mr. Maki currently serves as a Director on the Board of Iris Medicine and Interdict Bio, and previously served on the Board of Effector Therapeutics, Omniome and as Chairman of the Board of the Infectious Disease Research Institute.
-Mr. Maki’s areas of expertise include intellectual property, technology assessment, competitive analysis and corporate partnering.
+David (Dave) Maki has been associated with life science companies for the past 40 years.
+Prior to founding Altitude Life Science Ventures in 2004, Dave served as a partner with Perennial Ventures and previously as a vice president of Tredegar Investments, where he was responsible for the sourcing and management of investments in early-stage life science companies.
+From 1987 to 1999, Dave served as a partner at the intellectual property firm of Seed and Berry (now Seed IP Law), where he focused on strategic planning for healthcare companies, particularly in relation to R&D programs, competitive analysis, and corporate collaborations and licensing transactions.
+Under his leadership as senior partner in the biotechnology group, the firm built the client base to represent over 60 healthcare companies.
+During his career, Dave has served as a director for a diverse set of life sciences companies and has managed over 40 healthcare investments.
+Dave currently serves as a director on the board of Iris Medicine and Interdict Bio, and as an board observer at Tessera Therapeutics, Mozart Therapeutics, and Nutcracker Therapeutics, among others, and has previously served on the Board of Effector Therapeutics, Omniome and as Chairman of the Board of the Infectious Disease Research Institute.

 James MacDonald | Venture Partner